katearb/algorithms-python/README.md

-This repository contains my projects and exercises based on Grokking Algorithm book by Aditya Y. Bhargava.
+This repository contains my projects and exercises partially based on Grokking Algorithm book by Aditya Y. Bhargava.
 Written into Python 3.